adlnet/xAPI-Spec/xAPI-Communication.md

 ###### LRS Requirements

+* The LRS MAY respond before Statements that have been stored are available for retrieval.
+*
 * While an LRS MUST NOT have duplicate Statement Ids due to the uniqueness requirement, it does not have to perform checks at the time Statements are received.
 The following requirements are for LRSs that do such a check: